jamespfennell/xz/README.md

 The script does not include every C file in the lzma2 library.
 This is because the xz package does not use every lzma2 feature, and we can skip compiling features we don't need.
 Doing so cuts the compilation time about in half.
-The catch is that some features of the lzma library
+The catch is that some features of the lzma2 library
     (like CRC64 checking) won't work unless additional source files are vendored in.
 In this case you can just pass the `--all` flag to the script and every possible C file will be included.

 ## The goxz command

 The cmd subdirectory contains an example command line tool `goxz` built on top of the xz package.
-It only exposes limited features of the lzma library; the standard `xz` command from XZ-Utils is much richer.
+It only exposes limited features of the lzma2 library; the standard `xz` command from XZ-Utils is much richer.

 ## Thanks

-The C lzma library was written by Lasse Collin.
+The lzma2 C library was written by Lasse Collin.
 The documentation for this library is really excellent, which made this package so much easier to write.

 ## License